csfeeser/Python/challenges/CODE FIX- busted code.md

 # MORNING WARM-UP

 The script below is busted.
 Do your best to fix it, then test it vigorously!
+You are not required to IMPROVE the script, just make it work "as advertised!"

 `student@bchd:~$` `vim bustedcode.py`